hazymat/Node-RED-lighting-management/README.md

 Scene Management
 ---
-- This is done under the control template for each individual zone
+- This is done under the control template for each individual zone, see "Light control interface" heading above

 Note about Configuration Storage
 ---